ultraleap/UnrealPlugin/README.md

 1. Ensure you have the latest [Leap Motion driver installed](https://developer.leapmotion.com/get-started).
 This plugin requires v4 SDK tracking or newer.
 2. Create new or open a project.
-3. Download [latest release](https://github.com/leapmotion/LeapUnreal/releases) (make sure to use the .7z link)
+3. Download [latest release](https://github.com/leapmotion/LeapUnreal/releases) (make sure to use the .7z link and https://www.7-zip.org/ to unzip it)
 4. Drag and drop Plugins into your project root folder
 5. The plugin should be enabled and ready to use, if not enable it.